 Cloud-based practice management is a good place to start.
-We've already mentioned Office 365 for your productivity software.
+We've already mentioned Microsoft 365 for your productivity software.
 There are options for document management and document assembly in the cloud too.
 Backups are critical for surviving a ransomware attack.
 We've always recommended having a local backup and additional encrypted versions stored in the cloud too.

 If you are not currently in the cloud; it's probably not a good time to take your critical business functions and move them to the cloud during the current pandemic.
-However, we're sure you can see the value of using cloud services for any future disaster that may come along.
+However, if you don't intend to return to the office for several months or the balance of the year (or until there is a vaccine), conversion to some cloud services may make sense at this time.
+Like us, we're sure you can see the value of using cloud services for any future disaster that may come along.